 Pet insurance is a cushion to help when your pet’s medical needs exceeds your bank account.
 Pets become family, and when they get sick, we want to help them.
 Pet insurance can allow you to do just that.
 It can:

-- Help to cover medical expenses that would otherwise be impossible to afford, as most policies cover from 70% to 90% of veterinary costs
+- Help to cover medical costs that would otherwise be impossible to afford for your dog or cat, as most policies cover from 70% to 90% of veterinary costs

 - Allow you to responsibly budget for pet care, since many policies allow you the choice to pay monthly, semi-annually, or annually